The Purpose of VBD Cheat Sheets -- How Value Based Drafting Tools Help Your Fantasy Draft Strategy

 Actuality: VBD cheat sheets use other people’s rankings.
 The primary purpose of a VBD tool is to re-order the rankings, i.e. to adapt player projections into a cheat sheet for your specific league settings.

-This re-ranking can be crucial, because a fantasy experts’ list might apply to just one type of league. (“a 12-team league with 0.5 PPR, 1QB spot, 2RB spots, etc….”)
+• This is naturally important.
+Certain players become more valuable under certain settings.
+Re-ranking of players can be crucial, because a fantasy experts’ list might apply to just one type of league. (“a 12-team league with 0.5 PPR, 1QB spot, 2RB spots, etc….”)
 No single set of rankings can address the variation in league situations.

-2. It guides what positions to prioritize during the draft.
-Again, normal rankings aren’t naturally suited for this.
+• Again, normal rankings aren’t naturally suited for this.
 They’re better at comparing players of the same position, but they’re not optimal at prioritizing between positions.
 And your draft strategy hinges on assessing the tradeoffs in positional scarcity.
 That will change depending on the team count and roster construction of your league.

-3. The tool is more than just qualitative.
-It will actually quantify the priority of one player over another, across positions.
-Again, plain rankings aren’t suited for this.
+• Again, plain rankings aren’t suited for this.
 They can’t recommend a reasonable auction price, unless they know about your league.
 But VBD tools do suggest numerical valuation guidelines, for your draft decisions.

 Upshot: Value Based Drafting tools give a re-interpretation of other people’s rankings, to direct you with guidance that is tailored for your league/ roster / scoring settings.